“If you build it, they will come.”

 Eric Siu says “be creative by copying others first”.

-Brian Harris call this the “Picasso Formula“.
+Bryan Harris call this the “Picasso Formula“.
 Find what has been successful for others, take the best parts and apply it to your own needs.

 I’m not saying you should steal.
 Reading case studies or examples from others are great for inspiration, but you must realise that you’re reading about somebody else’s solution to somebody else’s problems, not your problems.
 Stealing won’t work for you the way it worked for them.